Originally a forward looking list of books coming out in January, it is now an updated list with interview and/or review links.

 I will admit the fireplace, whether I use it or not?
 Looks damn cool though.
 I will figure out how to use it to my advantage, aesthetically.
 I say that like I know how to do ANYTHING aesthetically.

 Ok maybe that is your only question.
 I am also doing this meme because, why not?
 It isn’t like I have anything else to snuggle with this winter.
 BAH.
 I made a funny.
 Just have that pesky old shattered heart to nurse.
-Plus update: Dates suck.
-Boys suck.
-I’m not doing the whole 100 dates for no reason thing again…
+So why not use some books to do it?

 And now that you have all the TMI you didn’t need… let’s do the thing and maybe you’ll get some suggestions on books to cuddle with too.

 With that in mind these are ALL January releases.
 I was going to include two December titles (Reverie and Shatter the Night) but Reverie is a couple weeks away and hyped to the hilt at this point, and I’m bias to Shatter the Night because it is set in Colorado.

 Plus January is going to kill it like September so narrowing it to six titles made me pull out my hair.
 And I still left off some.
 So here we go…

 Have I ever read The Count of Monte Cristo?
 No. Isn’t there a sandwich that is about has about the same name?
 Anyway… What’s new?
 For all this renaissance of retellings I think there has been one or two where I was Captain America.

 Doesn’t matter.
 To say I am in the perfect mood, state of mind and dark soul for a revenge plot would be the largest understatement since since the term “largest understatement of all time,” was first uttered.

 Summary (in case you have been living under a rock… or frozen underwater for 75 years like the above Avenger):